 However, the level or amount of creosote accumulation can be reduced by burning dry or seasoned wood.
 This produces less creosote than damp wood.

-A key maintenance practice involves making sure that yearly inspection and cleaning are observed.
+A key maintenance practice involves making sure that yearly inspections and cleaning are observed.
 This must be done by a professional chimney sweep.